s-digiro/NyavaScript/README.md

 # To Do
-[*] Rename RefVal and Value to RefSExpr and SExpr
-[ ] Macro and Lambda should be their own values, not weird wrappers [ ] Add line and column to errors where applicable
+[ ] Try making SExpressionRef a singleton tuple that derefs to Rc [ ] Rename RustLambda to RustFunction for consistency [ ] Macro should be its own value, not a weird wrapper [ ] Add line and column to errors where applicable
 [ ] (quote (1 2)) behaves differently from ('(1 2)) and it shouldn't
 [ ] Passing lambdas to other lambdas is a lil weird... figure it out